anagolay/anagolay-js-sdk/README.md

 **operations**

-HEre you can find Javascript implementation of Sensio Operation.
-To find out more about Sensio Operation please visit the [Operation wiki page](https://sensio.dev)
+HEre you can find Javascript implementation of Anagolay Operation.
+To find out more about Anagolay Operation please visit the [Operation wiki page](https://anagolay.dev)

 **rect**